-It hurts deep in my heart that I had to leave home, it’s hard for me to share or talk about of what I’ve been through, the horrible things that led to my decision to leave.
+It hurts deep in my heart that I had to leave home, it’s hard for me to share or talk about what I’ve been through, the horrible things that led to my decision to leave.
 No one abandons their homeland for nothing.
 My people are uprooted.
 I traveled with some members of my extended family.
-I had to carry my aunt, an elderly women that could not walk all the way to the Aegean Sea.
+I had to carry my aunt, an elderly woman that could not walk all the way to the Aegean Sea.

-Through the EU Relocation Programme, the International Organization for Migration in Greece (IOM) supports the Government of Greece in relocating with safety and dignity asylum seekers to other EU Member States of Relocation (MSR).
+Through the EU Relocation Programme, the International Organization for Migration (IOM) in Greece supports the Government of Greece in relocating with safety and dignity asylum seekers to other EU Member States of Relocation (MSR).
 The Programme is funded by the Asylum, Migration and Integration Fund of the European Union (AMIF).